Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Conclusions

 \section{Conclusions}

-In this work, we explored the properties of the GRB central engine suited for post-merger scenarios, with the neutrino-cooled, magnetically driven winds from an accretion disk around a black hole.
-The system that forms after the binary compact merger event may give a significant contribution to the r-process nucleosynthesis and observable kilonova emission, as well as broadly contribute to the chemical enrichment in the host galaxy.

-The main outcomes of our modeling are as follows: \begin{itemize} \item We obtain plausible scenarios for short GRB engines, with prompt jets powered by neutrino annihilation. \item We confirm that the scenario can model weak jets and magnetically driven wind outflows. \item To model a proper amount of mass loss in the outflows and hence significant wind contributions to the kilonova signal, we need massive disks. \item The kilonova can be modeled with the use of moderate black hole spin; however, this model with the SANE accretion mode results in small power for the Poynting-dominated jets, and hence is not able to reproduce the bright source GRB211211A. \item Our simulation reveals a significant intrinsic diversity in nucleosynthesis yields across different disk configurations, with variations in $Y_e$, ejecta mass, and velocities, leading to distinct abundance patterns of light and heavy elements. \item We quantify the Eu/Fe abundance ratio as a key parameter in tracing the chemical enrichment of the Galaxy, and we notice that kilonovae powered by disk winds represent an important channel contributing to this process.
+This work explores the properties of the GRB central engine in post-merger scenarios, focusing on neutrino-cooled, magnetically driven winds from an accretion disk around a BH.
+The system formed after the binary compact merger event may contribute significantly to r-process nucleosynthesis and observable kilonova emission, while also chemically enriching the host galaxy.
+The main outcomes of our modeling are as follows: \begin{itemize} \item We obtain plausible scenarios for short GRB engines with prompt jets powered by neutrino annihilation. \item We confirm that the scenario can model weak jets and magnetically driven wind outflows. \item To model a sufficient mass loss in the outflows and thereby significant wind contributions to the kilonova signal, massive disks are required. \item The kilonova can be modeled using moderate BH spin; however, the SANE accretion mode in this model produces low power for the Poynting-dominated jets and is therefore unable to reproduce the bright source GRB211211A. \item Our simulation reveals significant intrinsic diversity in nucleosynthesis yields across different disk configurations, with variations in $Y_e$, ejecta mass, and velocities, leading to distinct abundance patterns of light and heavy elements. \item We quantify the Eu/Fe abundance ratio as a key tracer of Galactic chemical enrichment and note that kilonovae powered by disk winds represent an important channel contributing to this process.

 \end{itemize}

 \begin{appendix}